-Candidates for tenure and promotion to Associate Professor in the School of Public Affairs are expected to accumulate a recognized body of scholarship; demonstrate effectiveness in teaching; and extend service using their expertise for the benefit of the College, larger community, and profession.
+Candidates for tenure and promotion to Associate Professor in the School of Public Affairs are expected to demonstrate effectiveness in teaching; a recognized body of scholarship; and service performance to the College, larger community, and profession.

 Therefore, in compliance with the mission and vision of Capital College and the School of Public Affairs, we recognize the continuum of activities that reflects the functions and forms of scholarship.
 A promotion and tenure dossier needs to reflect multidimensional evidence of the functions of scholarship—discovery, integration, application, and education.
 The “forms of scholarship,” teaching, research, service and outreach, are vital to the intellectual growth and leadership of faculty, specific disciplines, and professional responsibilities to community, nation, and world.
 The integration of the “forms of scholarship” addresses social, disciplinary, and environmental complexities.
 Consequently, the successful dossier will provide evidence of such integration.

-The scholarship of research will be assessed based on the following scholarly activities.
-It is anticipated that the research activity of faculty members will include a combination of the scholarly activities outlined in HR-23, but a combination of the following activities is considered primarily important for the promotion and tenure decisions in the School of Public Affairs.
-The candidate should be able to show the impact of their work through metrics (e.g. Google Scholar citation metrics, disciplinary journal rankings) or other means such as application of research in the field (e.g., adoption of procedures demonstrated or evaluated for government agencies, technical assistance).
+Research activities will be assessed based on the following scholarly activities.
+It is anticipated that the research activity of faculty members will include a combination of the scholarly activities outlined in AC-23, but a combination of the following activities is considered primarily important for the promotion and tenure decisions in the School of Public Affairs.
+The candidate should be able to show the impact of their work through metrics (e.g., Google Scholar citation metrics, disciplinary journal rankings) or other means such as application of research in the field (e.g., adoption of procedures demonstrated or evaluated for government agencies, technical assistance).
 A faculty member seeking tenure and promotion will also be expected to achieve a reputation for excellence in research and scholarship as judged by peers at comparable academic institutions.

 - articles in refereed journals;